 Units of general local government (UGLGs) are the eligible applicants for these funds.
 This includes all city, tribal, and county governments within Linn, Marshall, Tama, and Benton counties.
-At least 65% of program funds will be allocated to the HUD MID area (Linn County), with the remaining program funds available to the State MID area (Marshall, Tama, and Benton counties).
-UGLGs will need to procure a contractor for both purchase and installation of the generators after an award is made.
+100% of program funds will be allocated to Marshall, Tama, Benton and Linn Counites.